David Bohnett Foundation: LGBT community

-The David Bohnett Foundation supports organizations and projects using social activism to advance the rights of the lesbian, gay, bisexual, and transgender (LGBTQ) community.
+The David Bohnett Foundation supports organizations and projects using social activism to advance the rights of the lesbian, gay, bisexual and transgender (LGBTQ) community.
 The foundation also assists and promoted philanthropic organizations that foster positive portrayals of lesbians and gay men in the media.
-As of 2021, the foundation has disbursed over $24,753,000 to groups and organizations that strive to provide equal rights and protections for all LGBT people.
+As of 2025, the foundation had disbursed over $28,000,000 to groups and organizations that strive to provide equal rights and protections for all LGBT people.